jordwalke/FaxJs/README.md

   }
 };

-// Turns all members of Demo (1) into components module.exports = F.ComponentizeAll(Demo);
+// Turns all (one) members of Demo into reusable components module.exports = F.ComponentizeAll(Demo);

 ```

 ##Explanation of example:

-* The **initModel** method describes the component's initial state.
+* The `initState` method describes the component's initial state.
-* The **project** method defines how the view should be projected from an arbitrary model.
-  The 'project' method describes an invariant that the system upholds.
-You don't need
+* The `project` method answers the question: "What do you look like right *now*?".
+In other words, you describe the structure of your component for an *arbitrary* state/property combination.
-  separate creation/updating methods.
-Just tell the system what your component *is*,
+* You don't need separate methods for creation/updating.
+Just tell FaxJs what your component *always is* and FaxJs take care of creating/updating the DOM when we detect changes.
-  and that will be enforced automatically.
-Think of your your view, as a function of
-  your model, and the project method being what defines that mapping.
+* FaxJs will ensure that your component **reacts** to changes in properties/state, by asking your component again: "What do you look like *now*?"
-* The Button's **onClick** method executes an update to this component's model.
+* The Button's `onClick` method executes an update to this component's state.
 The
-  containing Div's width will automatically be changed, because the invariant
+  containing `Div`'s width will automatically be changed, because the invariant
-  *project()* states that the outer container's width should always be equal to what is
+  `project()` states that the outer container's width should always be equal to what is
-  stored in the model.
+  stored in `this.state.theContainerWidth`.

 What you get by calling F.ComponentizeAll(Demo):